 People, whether in the form of a portrait or a study of the human figure, are drawn and painted in atmospheric and sometimes surreal settings.
-Studies of character as well as form evince the observed timeless nature of human lives and culture within which they are expressed.
+Studies of character as well as form evince the observed timeless nature of human lives and the culture within which they are expressed.

 I'm grateful to Tish Miller for her extraordinary Studio Sweep annual art bazaar, bringing artists together with collectors and homemakers.
 These drawings were made for the year end 2017 event.
 Other drawings were at family and friend gatherings.
 I look forward to the drawing opportunities events such as these offer me.
 I love when a drawing goes precisely where it should go.
 The life drawings do this.
 They're like maps of a landscape, a natural growth, a person.
 They're not merely moments in time, but are spans of time in which I lived with this person and explored the mutual landscape we shared.
 It was nice to share this with you.
 (Graphite on Paper)